Are you feeling silly for how desperately you crave affection?

 4 – Inner Critic

-Inner critic is a term that has been used for many, many years.
-It’s the critic in your head which judges you and makes you feel bad about yourself.
+Inner critic is a term that has been used for many years.
+The critic in your head judges you and makes you feel bad about yourself.

 Inner criticism is one of the reasons why you may crave love.

 In response to your inner critic, you look for somebody to make you feel good about yourself.
-You want them to provide enough validation, praise or attention so that it’s easier to be around your inner critic.
+You want them to provide enough validation, praise, or attention to make it easier to be around your inner critic.

 The inner critic can also make you desperate for affection by making you work too hard.
 For example, an inner critical voice may whisper things like:

-When you work too hard then you become depleted.
-When you are depleted then you crave other people’s affection because you feel empty inside.
+When you work too hard, you become depleted.
+When you are depleted, you crave other people’s affection because you feel empty inside.

 5 – Perfectionism

 Perfectionism can make someone feel empty inside.
-They may be hard on themselves and they may have a voice in their mind that is always judging them.
+They may be hard on themselves and have a voice in their mind constantly judging them.

 Perfectionism makes everything you try a failure.

-Even if you succeed then there is always something that is not good enough.
+Even if you succeed, there is always something that is not good enough.
 In the eyes of a perfectionist, falling short in any degree is a total failure.

 This is why some people crave affection so much.

-You crave affection from others because you are unable to be affectionate with yourself.
+You crave affection from others because you cannot be affectionate with yourself.
 Affection from another human can temporarily quiet your inner perfectionist.

 You need someone else to give you affection because you can’t help but be hard on yourself!